andre-c01/dhcp_dns/README.md

 Default config file: `/etc/netplan/00-installer-config.yaml`

-Note! : Make a backup of the config file with : `mv /etc/netplan/00-installer-config.yaml /etc/netplan/00-installer-config.yaml.bk`
+`mv /etc/netplan/00-installer-config.yaml /etc/netplan/00-installer-config.yaml.bk` : Make a backup of the config file with

 Replace the config file with: